featureform/featureform/docs/quickstart.md

 ## Step 6: Get nearest neighbors

-Now we can compare apples to oranges and get the nearest neighbors
+Now we can compare apples to oranges and get the nearest neighbors.

 ```py
 neighbors = quickstart.nearest_neighbors(key="apple", num=2)